katherinew5896/sep10-freedom-project/blog/entry04.md

 ## How to add aframe into your HTML
-To add aframe into HTML you can implant this code from the aframe website to your HTML.
+To add aframe into HTML you can implant this code from the aframe website to your HTML to start using aframe.
 ````
 <html>
   <head>